 - Different types of spinach will require different cook times.
 Baby spinach cooks faster while bunch spinach takes a bit more time.

-- This curry is unique in that the potatoes boil on the side while you’re preparing the curry, reducing any extra time to wait on the potatoes.
-If you prefer, you may add skip boiling the potatoes and add them after cooking down the spinach.
-Add 1/4 cup water along with the potatoes, and cover, and allow them to cook on low heat for 20-25 minutes, or until tender.
+- I like to boil the potatoes so I can start cooking the spinach alongside.
+If you want to skip boiling the potatoes, you can add them after cooking down the spinach.
+Add 1/4 cup water along with the potatoes, cover, and allow them to cook on low heat for 20-25 minutes, or until tender.

-- 3-4 tbsp neutral oil such as grapeseed or avocado
+- 1/4 cup neutral oil such as grapeseed or avocado

 - 1 tsp cumin seeds